amoh-godwin/threads_image_viewer/article/thread.md

 Now inside our PhotoViewer class we should be crawling the parent folder the image the user wants to see.

-Import os, deque for the collections module.
+Import os and deque (pronounced deck) from the collections module.

 ```python
 import os